-Ok, so first up, this is not a definitive guide to creating a brand.
-There are countless ways to do it - from the initial conception, logo creation, and all your visual representation, to the many ways you convey your brand in your interactions with clients, 'branding' is a big topic.
+There are countless ways to create and build your brand - from the initial conception, logo creation, and all your visual representation, to the many ways you convey your brand in your interactions with clients, 'branding' is a big topic.

 For this case study, I wanted to show you how easy it is (when you trust the professionals of course), to have an effective online presence to give you a real point of difference.